cppitems/cppitems/items/001/item.md

 >- `-Werror` warnings as error
 >- `-Wall` `-Weverything` warn about everything
 >-  `-ferror-limit 2` report only first two errors
->- note: compiler flags can mean differnt things for different compilers
+>- note: compiler flags can mean different things for different compilers
 >- note: compiler flags can be aliases for a group of separate flags

 ### Cross compilation